danylokarpenko/dvij-backend/README.md

 then 2 route tables:

 3. For public api subnets
-4. for private db subnets
+4. for private db subnets (if wanna db to be publicly accessible- need to assign route to igw(not nat) + Edit inbound rules Type:Postgres, LocalPC IP)

 then